mcreng/SmartCarSWTutorial18/7_git.md

 If you stage a file which is originally not tracked, it will become tracked and  staged, which is same as `git add`.

+It is update certain file in the intermediate version as the the local version

+(intermediate version = local version)

 #### 9.4 Git Commit (Record this Stage)

 A commit is the unit of git to track the versioning.

 It is done by recording all the changes in the stage area.
 After commit, you repo is move on by one version, and the committed changes will be saved, and the corresponding files will be marked as unchanged as well.
+(create a new version for HEAD, HEAD version = intermediate version)

 Each commit will come along with a commit message (to describe what is changed, please make it short and precise) and a SHA (a unique id for the commit)